This is the single most important thing we hope you read about etiquette.

 Take for example the handshake, a classic Western greeting.
 The handshake is the manner—in ancient Rome, people grasped forearms to greet one another; in Asia, many people bow when meeting.
 Those are all examples of manners.
 But the idea that we shake hands, grasp forearms, or bow to show respect and welcome another person is both universal and timeless.
 That’s the principle at work.
 Simply put, manners are often the how, and principles are the why.

-Respecting other people means recognizing their value as human beings, regardless of their background, race, or creed.
-It's demonstrated in all your day-to-day relations - refraining from demeaning others for their ideas and opinions, refusing to laugh at racist or sexist jokes, putting prejudices aside, and staying open-minded.
-We show respect not just by what we refrain from doing but also by intentional acts, such as being on time, dressing appropriately, or giving our full attention to the person or people we're with.
+Respect can be a feeling, and it can be demonstrated in our actions and words.
+To us, respecting other people means recognizing and acknowledging their worth and value as human beings, regardless of their background, race, or creed.
+It’s demonstrated in all our day-to-day relations—refraining from demeaning others for their ideas and opinions, refusing to laugh at racist or sexist jokes, putting prejudices aside, and staying open-minded.
+We show respect not just by what we refrain from doing but also by intentional acts, such as being on time, dressing appropriately, or giving our full attention to the person or people we’re with.

 Self-respect is just as important as respect for others.
 A person who respects herself isn’t boastful or pushy but is secure in a way that inspires confidence in others.
 She values herself regardless of her physical attributes or individual talents, understanding that integrity and character are what really matter.